 By learning how to create these healthy breathing habits, they don't have to think about how to improve their breath - it's automatic - just like brushing teeth.

 This course is for you if you're experiencing exercise-induced asthma or rhinitis (runny/stuffy nose), hayfever, dizziness during exercise or early fatigue that's forcing you to drop out of races.

 You've had enough of getting confusing (or no) answers from medical professionals, or may be reluctant to take medication when you're otherwise healthy.

 Even if none of the above relate to you, you know that breathing well is more efficient.
 Economy of effort is important for endurance sports, especially if you're running all day and night, and want to feel relaxed.

-You must be open-minded to try new techniques, and be okay with a little discomfort in order to achieve your goals.
+You must be open-minded to try new techniques, and be okay with going slower at first, in order to achieve your goals.

-Let's look at the three main areas we address on the course through breath awareness, breathing less and more slowly.
+Let's look at the three main aspects we address on the course through breath awareness, breathing less and more slowly.

 Exercises are drawn from the Oxygen Advantage system, as well as from yoga and my experience as a competitive freediver and athlete.

 Understand why we get breathless